 Typically in combination skin, the T-zone comprising forehead, nose and chin are oily since there is an overproduction of sebum in those areas.
 Also just like in dry skin, people with combination skin may have chapped lips, dry palms, elbows and heels.
 Again there are some areas in combination skin which feel absolutely normal.

-Combination Skin Factors:
+Factors contributing to Combination Skin

 There are primarily two factors that determine combination skin – Genetics and environment.